Pruthviraj7/http5112_Assignment_3/README.md

-# Assignment 3 - School Management System

-## Overview

-This repository contains the source code for a School Management System, which includes controllers, data controllers, and models for managing students, classes, and teachers.

-## Controllers

-### 1. ClassController

-- **Description:** Manages actions related to classes.
-- **Actions:**
-  - `Index`: Displays the index view for the Class controller.
-  - `List`: Displays a list of classes based on the provided search key.
-  - `Show`: Displays the details of a specific class.

-### 2. ClassDataController

-- **Description:** ApiController for managing class data, including listing classes and retrieving class details.
-- **Actions:**
-  - `ListClasses`: Retrieves a list of classes based on the provided search key.
-  - `FindClass`: Retrieves the details of a specific class.

-### 3. StudentController

-- **Description:** Manages actions related to students.
-- **Actions:**
-  - `Index`: Displays the index view for the Student controller.
-  - `List`: Displays a list of students based on the provided search key.
-  - `Show`: Displays details of a specific student.

-### 4. StudentDataController

-- **Description:** ApiController for managing student data, including listing students and retrieving student details.
-- **Actions:**
-  - `ListStudents`: Retrieves a list of students based on the provided search key.
-  - `FindStudent`: Retrieves details of a specific student.

-### 5. TeacherController

-- **Description:** Manages actions related to teachers.
-- **Actions:**
-  - `Index`: Displays the index view for the Teacher controller.
-  - `List`: Displays a list of teachers based on the provided search key.
-  - `Show`: Displays details of a specific teacher.

-### 6. TeacherDataController

-- **Description:** ApiController for managing teacher data, including listing teachers and retrieving teacher details.
-- **Actions:**
-  - `ListTeachers`: Retrieves a list of teachers based on the provided search key.
-  - `FindTeacher`: Retrieves details of a specific teacher.
+# School Management System

+Welcome to the School Management System repository.
+This system provides a web-based interface to manage teachers in a school setting.
+Below, you'll find details about the features, controllers, models, and usage instructions.

+## Features

+### Teacher Management

+#### View Teachers

+- **URL:** `/Teacher/Index`
+- Displays a paginated list of all teachers.
+- Each entry includes the teacher's full name, employee number, and salary.

+#### View Teacher Details

+- **URL:** `/Teacher/Show/{teacherId}`
+- Shows detailed information about a specific teacher.
+- Includes first and last name, employee number, salary, and hire date.

+#### Add New Teacher

+- **URL:** `/Teacher/Add`
+- Allows administrators to add a new teacher to the system.
+- Collects information such as first name, last name, employee number, salary, and hire date.
+- Performs client-side validation for mandatory fields and positive salary.
+- Server-side validation ensures all required information is provided before adding the teacher to the system.

+#### Delete Teacher

+- **URL:** `/Teacher/Delete/{teacherId}`
+- Permanently removes a teacher from the system.
+- Requires confirmation before deletion.

+### API Endpoints

+#### List Teachers (API)

+- **URL:** `/api/TeacherData/ListTeachers/{searchKey?}`
+- Provides a JSON array of teachers based on the optional search key.
+- Used for dynamic content loading and search functionality.

+#### Find Teacher (API)

+- **URL:** `/api/TeacherData/FindTeacher/{teacherId}`
+- Retrieves detailed information about a specific teacher in JSON format.

+#### Add Teacher (API)

+- **URL:** `/api/TeacherData/AddTeacher`
+- Adds a new teacher to the system via API.
+- Requires a JSON payload with teacher details.
+- Performs server-side validation to ensure the integrity of the data.

+#### Delete Teacher (API)

+- **URL:** `/api/TeacherData/DeleteTeacher/{teacherId}`
+- Deletes a teacher from the system via API.
+- Requires teacher ID in the URL.

 ## Models

-### 1. Class Model

-- **Fields:**
-  - `classid`: Unique identifier for the class.
-  - `classname`: Name of the class.
-  - `classcode`: Code associated with the class.
-  - `teacherid`: ID of the teacher assigned to the class.

-### 2. Student Model

-- **Fields:**
-  - `studentid`: Unique identifier for the student.
-  - `studentfname`: First name of the student.
-  - `studentlname`: Last name of the student.
-  - `studentnumber`: Unique student number.
-  - `enroldate`: Enrollment date of the student.

-### 3. Teacher Model
+### Teacher Model

 - **Fields:**
   - `teacherid`: Unique identifier for the teacher.